Table of Contents

 - With time zone problems, it’s essential to keep the time for calls and video meetings as consistent as possible.

 Different communication tools work for different kinds of problems.
 There are 5 main communication tools used by successful distributed agile teams:

 - Team chats and instant messaging tools such as Slack, where team members can discuss tasks and problems daily, arrange meetings, and more.

 - Project management tools such as JIRA are used to plan all tasks and describe the work process for them.
 It is very important to create one project environment where all tasks are stored centrally and every team member has access to.

 - Wikis to contain common information, such as design guidelines, instructions, notes on progress – anything that needs to be written down for reference by the team.

 - Email is used most often for sending reports or other official project documents and sharing decisions with all who need to be informed.

 - Voice and video calls are required for long discussions, for example, for strategic planning sessions.

 Create a consistent development environment

 Working with offshore teams, it is crucial to have a designated product lead with both the autonomy and the accountability to make decisions and take responsibility for the overall outcomes.
 This person could be a CTO, a project manager, or a product owner.

 The following three simple steps represent the work required to achieve high performing offshore development teams:

 - Build trust between teams in a distributed work environment.

 Agile development teams thrive in an environment that promotes autonomy, trust, and flexibility.
-Project involvement plays a key role – if people do not feel their contribution to the overall project success, the potential of the team falls.
+Project involvement plays a key role in offshore team – if people do not feel their contribution to the overall project success, the potential of the team falls.
 Teams that receive requirements to “code up” have much less motivation and involvement.
 It is vital to make the offshore team feel like a partner, help team members understand the business context and create a sense of purpose to achieve a high level of engagement in the project.